 32. Whitefish Salad (USA)

 Whitefish Salad is a salad without any vegetables in its most basic form.
-The basic ingredients are smoked whitefish and mayonnaise; however, some recipes add chopped dill, minced celery and lemon juice to the mix.
+The only two required ingredients are smoked whitefish and mayonnaise; however, some recipes add chopped dill, minced celery and lemon juice to the mix.
 We don’t know why we love this savory salad so much.
 We just do.

 Perhaps we love it for the memories it evokes of family meals involving bagel and lox spreads.
 Nah.
 We love Whitefish Salad because it tastes sooooo good.